voder-ai/eslint-plugin-traceability/user-docs/migration-guide.md

 1. Leave existing `@story` and `@req` annotations in place.
 2. Add `@supports` lines that group requirements by story file.
+   Over time, teams are encouraged to converge on `@supports` as the canonical format for multi-story integrations, keeping `@story`/`@req` primarily for simple, single-story cases.
 3. Run ESLint with `traceability/valid-annotation-format` and `traceability/valid-req-reference` enabled to confirm everything passes.
 4. Optionally, once you are comfortable, standardize on using `@supports` for multi-story integration functions while keeping `@story` + `@req` for simple, single-story code.